rsdoiel/antenna/motorcycles.md

 ---

-## Harley Owner Waited a Year For ECU, Even Emailed the Company's CEO
+## Harley Owner Waited a Year For a Single Part, Couldn't Ride At All

 date: 2024-11-05, from: Ride Apart, Electric Motorcycle News